EDT5001 Enhancing the Curriculum with Technology 3 Credits

 Maintains active status for students not enrolled in coursework.

-Study of legislation, current issues, instruction, and resources as they apply to the needs and characteristics of exceptional children and youth.
+Study of legislation, current issues, instruction, and resources as they apply to the needs and characteristics of exceptional learners, ages birth to 21.

-SPE5202/EDU5203 Diagnosis and Assessment of Students with Special Needs 3 credits
+SPE5202 Diagnosis and Assessment of Students with Special Needs 3 Credits

-Administration and interpretation of standardized instruments used in the identification of students with developmental disabilities, physical/health disabilities, emotional/ behavioral disorders, and learning disabilities.
-Includes laws governing assessment in special education, standards of professional practice, standardized and teacher‐developed assessment procedures, and psychometric theory.
+Administration and interpretation of standardized instruments used in the identification of students with disabilities.

 Facilitating effective planning for transitions (preschool, elementary, middle, high school, and postsecondary/adult) and collaboration with parents and professionals.

-SPE5204/EDU5204 Diagnosis and Remediation of Reading Difficulties 3 credits
+SPE5204 Diagnosis and Remediation of Reading Difficulties 3 Credits

-Causes, diagnosis and assessment, prevention and correction; intervention practices useful to the classroom teacher and special teacher of reading.
+Explores causes, diagnosis and assessment, prevention and correction of reading difficulties, as well as intervention practices useful to the classroom teacher and reading specialist.

 Historical and current issues related to education of individuals who have communication disabilities, including the deaf or hard of hearing, with implications for classroom teaching and mainstreaming.

-SPE5206/EDU5201 Teaching Children with Learning Disabilities 3 credits
+SPE5206 Teaching Children with Learning Disabilities 3 Credits

 A survey in the field of learning disabilities designed for educators and administrators.
 Addresses the theoretical foundation and the practical issues in the field of learning disabilities.
 Topics include the following: characteristics of children with learning disabilities, assessment of specific learning disabilities, strategies that help children with learning disabilities, and contributions from other disciplines.